 Fear is part of our God-given warning system.
 Our ability to sense danger and respond is vital.
 It keeps us from stepping in front of a speeding car or getting too close to the ledge of a cliff.

 "Our brain is constantly on the lookout for potential threats," explains the Rev. Adam Hamilton, pastor of the United Methodist Church of the Resurrection and author of "Unafraid: Living With Courage and Hope in Uncertain Times" in a Get Your Spirit in Shape podcast episode.
+A study guide for "Unafraid" has been made available free of charge during this time of social distancing.

 When that system malfunctions, we worry excessively over what Hamilton calls false fears.